-The sound of wailing and roaring, like the sound of ancient dinosaurs come back to life, reverberated from the mountain walls.
-Great ululations spewed from the jagged mouths of the beasts as my sword found its way and sought the hearts of them.
-I had killed two and narrowly evaded the blasts from three of their particle beam weapons before the rest arrived.
-The battle was majestic as their blood formed muddy pools.
+The sound of wailing and roaring reverberated from the canyon walls.
+Great ululations spewed from their jagged mouths as Jayk’s sword found its way through the bellies of the beasts and pierced their hearts.
+He had already killed two and narrowly evaded the blasts from three of their electrostatic weapons before the other squads arrived.
+The battle was grisly as their blood formed in muddy pools.

-The planetary re-engineering of the Earth was an odious task devised by the aliens that would substantially alter the Earth’s current biosphere into one that would be more suitable for them.
-It would take generations and many humans would die over the course of this activity, most at the hands of the invaders themselves, others from sheer exhaustion.
-It was a Herculean undertaking.
+The planetary reengineering of the Earth was an odious task devised by the aliens that would substantially alter the Earth’s current biosphere into one that would be more suitable for them.
+It would take generations and many human lives would be lost over the course of this activity, most at the hands of the invaders themselves, others from sheer exhaustion.
+It was a monumental undertaking.

 It began with a garden.

 In time, the Earth had become a baroque fantasia of foliage that twisted and winded its way across the landscape, painting a bizarre image of blossoming flora, and turning the once familiar canvas into an alien world.
 Tangling puce vines and twisting cerise limbs covered the horizon.
 Wild flourishing blossoms of gilded lobelia and aster-like herbs could be seen for miles.
 Enormous trunks of violet erupted from the land forming a mass of unearthly efflorescence in all directions.
 Slender blue limbs, emerging from thickset trunks, seemed to move of their own volition searchingly.
 These unnatural variegations filled the horizon in all directions making it impossible to imagine the planet had ever been anything but.
 Between this dense farrago of distorted trees and vining shrubs, a veritable jewel box of marvelously colored plant life in all manner of adornment, there existed sparse patches of ruddy heath and uncultivated soil; the last vestiges of a dead and dying world.
 It was diabolical in its beauty.